Should I buy a fitness tracker or a smartwatch?

 Our tests have found smartwatches that will need to be charged every day

 Some smartwatches offer basic activity tracking, while others rely on exercise apps - but health tracking is still an added extra for most smartwatches.
 Despite this, some do have more advanced fitness functions, such as the Apple Watch Series 2, which has built-in GPS and is waterproof to 50 metres.
 There are smartwatches that do a decent job of tracking activity, and we put each one through our dedicated fitness-tracking test to see how it measures up - find out more about how we test smartwatches.

 Do any devices offer the best of both worlds?

 There’s an increasing number of fitness trackers that provide more advanced notifications, and smartwatches with built-in activity-tracking capabilities.
 That’s why we put fitness trackers and smartwatches through some of the same tests, to find out whether any devices can perform well in both functions.

-The latest update to Google's smartwatch operating system, Android Wear 2.0, added a host of new features that could narrow the gap between the functionality of fitness trackers and smartwatches.
-Wear 2.0 devices let you add apps directly on to your smartwatch, and won't need your smartphone nearby in order to work - they can use any Bluetooth or wi-fi connection.
-This means you could add your favourite running, cycling or calorie-counting app to your smartwatch to get better health-tracking functionality, if that's a priority for you.
+Wear OS by Google includes a host of features that could narrow the gap between the functionality of fitness trackers and smartwatches.
+Wear OS devices let you add apps directly on to your smartwatch, and won’t need your smartphone nearby in order to work - they can use any Bluetooth or wi-fi connection.
+This means you could add your favourite running, cycling or calorie-counting app to your smartwatch to get better health-tracking functionality, if that’s a priority for you.